 - Educate your staff: Provide comprehensive education to your team.
 Include an overview of medications (including medications like naltrexone, which doesn’t require any special licensing or certifications for prescribers).
 An MAT program doesn’t have to mean a methadone clinic.
 MAT services can be easily and seamlessly incorporated into the work your team is already doing.

-As you work to get buy-in from your staff and your community, remember that the most significant benefit of building an MAT program is providing a valuable service to your community that will save lives.
+Remember, the most significant benefit of building an MAT program is providing a valuable service to your community that will save lives.

 Finding the right provider for your program